AnsariAbdullah/codewars-solution/trash/readme.md

 this is a trash file
 updating it
 Todays push.
-Other changes as well to be pushed
+Other changes as well to be pushed.
+An edit for today.